Role of the host city: the Tokyo Metropolitan Government

 We are steadily advancing preparations necessary for the Games, such as recruiting, training, and managing city volunteers, promoting multilingual signage, and supporting local efforts for selection as pre-Games training locations.

 We are also collaborating and cooperating with the Organising Committee in building up excitement and anticipation towards the Games, and implementing cultural and educational programmes.

 The Long-Term Vision for Tokyo

 In December 2014, the Tokyo Metropolitan Government developed a long-term vision to develop Tokyo into "the world's best city."
 This long-term vision contains fundamental objectives, policy agenda, and specific policy development, and it also specifies a plan to be implemented over the next three years.

 The Tokyo Metropolitan Government’s long-term vision provides overriding guidelines for establishing a system which will enable the continuous development of a mature society.
-It specifies various measures to assure the success of the Tokyo 2020 Olympic and Paralympic Games, and a lasting legacy of the Games.
+It specifies various measures to assure the success of the Olympic and Paralympic Games Tokyo 2020, and a lasting legacy of the Games.
 It also shows ways to tackle and solve various issues which the city is currently facing.

 The following two basic objectives are set to achieve the future vision of Tokyo, as “the world's best city”:

 |Basic objective I||

 Achieving the best Olympic and Paralympic Games in history